Conservative State Value Estimation for Offline Reinforcement Learning: Methodology

-\textbf{Taking advantage of \code. } As outlined in Section~\ref{sub:lower-bounds-v}, \code allows for a more relaxed lower bound on conservative value estimation compared to conservative Q values, providing greater potential for improving the policy.
-To take advantage of this, the algorithm should focus on exploring states guaranteed to be safe by \code, as described in Section~\ref{sec:cve}.
-In this paper, we use a deep ensemble dynamics model to support this speculative state exploration, as shown in Eq.\ref{eq:bonus}.
+\textbf{Taking Advantage of \code. } As outlined in Section~\ref{sub:lower-bounds-v}, \code allows for a more relaxed lower bound on conservative value estimation compared to conservative Q values, providing greater potential for improving the policy.
+To take advantage of this, the algorithm should enable exploration of out-of-sample but in-distribution states, as described in Section~\ref{sec:cve}.
+In this paper, we use a deep ensemble dynamics model to support this speculative state exploration, as shown in Eq. \ref{eq:bonus}.
 The reasoning behind this is as follows: for an in-data state $s$ and any action $a\sim \pi(\cdot | s)$, if the next state $s'$ is in-data or close to the data support, its value is reasonably estimated, and if not, its value has been penalized according to Eq.\ref{eq:cv}.
 Additionally, the deep ensemble dynamics model captures epistemic uncertainty well, which can effectively cancel out the impact of rare samples of $s'$.
-By utilizing \code, our algorithm can perform speculative interpolation to further improve the policy.
-In contrast, CQL and AWAC do not have this capability for policy optimization.
+By utilizing \code, our algorithm can employ the speculative interpolation to further improve the policy.
+In contrast, CQL and AWAC do not have this capability for such enhanced policy optimization.